nick-ching23/pineapple/README.md

    - Maven should be installed and accessible via the CLI
    - you can verify this by running mvn --version

-3. Bash Shell: For running test scripts to view results of testing lexical analyzer
-   - On macOS and Linux, bash is pre-installed.
-   - For Windows, you may need to install Git Bash or use Windows Subsystem for Linux (WSL).
+4. Python 3.11 or later: For deploying the Veritas microservice:
+   - You can check your version using python3 --version

-4. Intellij: Note that this project was built using Intellij IDEA, but it should work with any Java-compatible IDE.
+5. Intellij: Note that this project was built using Intellij IDEA, but it should work with any Java-compatible IDE.

 ## **Building and Running a local instance**